hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 If don't have a VPC, create one first and then follow these steps:

 1. Go to your AWS console under VPC service.
-2. Create a new subnet
-3. Create a NAT gateway and attach it to the previously created subnet
+3. Create a NAT gateway and connect it to one of your existing subnets.
 4. Create a new route table.
 5. Once the route table is created, edit the routes.
 Point `0.0.0.0/0` to the NAT gateway you created earlier.
 ![aws vpc route creation](./img/aws-vpc route table.png)
 6. Attach this rule to at least two subnets in your VPC.
 For this, select subnets that are not attached to the NAT gateway.
+Take a note of the IDs of these two subnets, you will need them later.
 ![aws vpc attach route table](./img/aws - subnet route table.png)
 7. Select the route table you just created on the route tables tab.